hello-robot/stretch_tutorials/example_5.md

 	joint_positions.append(self.joint_states.position[index])
 print(joint_positions)
 ```
 In this section of the code, a forloop is used to parse the names of the requested joints from the *self.joint_states* list.
-The index() function returns the index a of the name of the requested joint and appends the respective position to our *joint_positions* list.
+The `index()` function returns the index a of the name of the requested joint and appends the respective position to our *joint_positions* list.

 ```python
 rospy.signal_shutdown("done")
 sys.exit(0)
 ```

-The first line of code initias a clean shutodwn of ROS.
+The first line of code initiates a clean shutodwn of ROS.
 The second line of code exits the Python interpreter.

 ```python
 rospy.init_node('joint_state_printer', anonymous=True)
 JSP = JointStatePublisher()
 rospy.sleep(.1)
 ```
-The next line, rospy.init_node(NAME, ...), is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master.
+The next line, `rospy.init_node(NAME, ...)`, is very important as it tells rospy the name of your node -- until rospy has this information, it cannot start communicating with the ROS Master.
 In this case, your node will take on the name talker.
 NOTE: the name must be a base name, i.e. it cannot contain any slashes "/".

 Declare object, *JSP*, from the `JointStatePublisher` class.